Safeguarding Policy

 • Persistent and enduring rumours including un-investigated historical rumours.

-If it is felt there exists a significant risk of harm being caused to another person, then the person can raise their concerns directly with Merthyr Tydfil County Borough Council’s social services.
+If it is felt there exists a significant risk of harm being caused to another person, then the person can raise their concerns directly with Merthyr Tydfil County Borough Council’s or Rhondda Cynon Taf County Borough Council’s Social Services department.

 Appendix 5